3a1b2c3/seeingSpace/README.md

 ## Data-Driven Computational Imaging
-### Image-based rendering: Plenoptic function and cameras, light fields
+### Image-based rendering: Plenoptic function and capture
 #### Photogrammetry
 Photogrammetry is the science of reconstructing objects and environments that exist in the physical world through photographs.
 The technique involves stitching together large collections of overlapping photographs to create **topographical maps, point clouds** and may also produce **2D and 3D digital models**.
 First mentioned in 1867 it predates digital photography significantly.
-Photogrametry data is usually captured with a single conventional still camera.
+Photogrametry data is usually captured with a single moving conventional still frame camera.

 #### The 7D Plenoptic function
 The **rendering equation** describes physical light transport for a single camera or the human vision.